Cord-cutting: Market impact

-A Nielsen report showed that during the fourth quarter of 2011, the number of people paying for television had dropped by 15 million people (a rate of 1.5 percent), and the number of cable subscribers dropped by 2.9 million.
+A Nielsen report showed that during the fourth quarter of 2011, the number of people paying for television had dropped by 15 million people (a rate of 1.5%), and the number of cable subscribers dropped by 2.9 million.
 A 2012 Deloitte report said 9% of television households dropped cable service during 2011 and an additional 11% planned to cancel their service.
 Sanford Bernstein estimates 400,000 dropped pay video services during the second quarter of 2012, up from 340,000 in 2011.
 One reason for the drop was college students' returning home for the summer, while the companies made up for the loss in other quarters.
-However, the number of new homes paying for television service is less than the total number of new homes.
-Another possible reason is services, such as time shifting and live recording capabilities, that were once exclusive to pay television services, are now being offered to cord cutters.
-Although the number of subscribers usually increases in the third quarter, in 2012 only 30,000 people added pay television service, according to a study by the International Strategy & Investment Group.
+However, the number of new homes paying for television service is fewer than the total number of new homes.
+Another possible reason is services, such as time shifting and live recording capabilities, that were once exclusive to pay-television services, are now being offered to cord-cutters.
+Although the number of subscribers usually increases in the third quarter, in 2012 only 30,000 people added pay-television service, according to a study by the International Strategy & Investment Group.
 Cable lost 340,000 subscribers (with Time Warner Cable accounting for 140,000 of that number) and satellite gained only 50,000; telephone companies added 320 subscribers.
 Throughout 2012, pay television added only 46,000 new subscribers, out of 974,000 new households overall, according to SNL Kagan.
-84.7 percent of households subscribed, compared to 87.3 percent in early 2010.
+84.7% of households subscribed, compared to 87.3% in early 2010.

-A 2013 Leichtman survey showed that the 13 largest MVPD companies, covering 94 percent of the country, experienced their first year-to-year subscriber losses.
-80,000 subscribers dropped their service in the year ending March 31, 2013.
+A 2013 Leichtman survey showed that the 13 largest MVPD companies, covering 94% of the country, experienced their first year-to-year subscriber losses.
+Eighty thousand subscribers dropped their service in the year ending March 31, 2013.
 1.5 million cable customers dropped their service, with Time Warner Cable losing 553,000 and Comcast losing 359,000 subscribers.
 AT&T and Verizon added 1.32 million subscribers; DirecTV and Dish added 160,000 subscribers, compared to 439,000 the previous year.
 Before 2013, only quarter-to-quarter losses had been recorded industrywide.
 Internet video and switching to receiving television programming by antenna were reasons.
 Bruce Leichtman described the subscription television industry as "saturated".
 A TDG study showed nearly 101 million U.S. households subscribed to television at the industry's peak in 2011, but the number fell below 95 million in 2017.
-In 2013, the number of total subscribers to pay TV services fell by a quarter of a million.
+In 2013, the number of total subscribers to pay-television services fell by a quarter of a million.
 This was the first decline from one year to the next.